Alain Badiou's Mistake: Two Postulates of Dialectic Materialism: Badiou's Diagrammatic Struggle

 \begin{prop}[Exposition of a Singler Relation] The corrected version of Badiou's universal 'exposition' \emph{of a particular relation} now comes back to saying that there exists a pull-back

 in the category of $T$-$\sets$. \end{prop}

-\begin{rmk} With only a few more complications Badiou' proof of the above proposition could easily be transformed into showing that \textit{any} pull-back exists.
+\begin{rmk} With only a few more complications Badiou' proof of above proposition could easily be achieved by showing that \textit{any} pull-back does exist.
 This would, in fact, complete the proof of the first condition of an elementary topos (definition \ref{toposdefinition}).
-This may follow a route similar to the demonstration of the existence of a graph which Badiou, despite the misplaced definition, accomplishes. \end{rmk}
+This may follow steps similar to the demonstration of the existence of a graph: something Badiou does manage to accomplish. \end{rmk}